thesassway/thesassway.com/source/advanced/color-contrast.html.markdown

 We discussed ways to ensure a minimum color contrast.
 Note, however, that this may not be sufficient to ensure good legibility: Typography and font size are other key factors.
-Olso note that too much contrast can be hard on the eyes, especially very bright colors on dark background.
+Also note that too much contrast can be hard on the eyes, especially very bright colors on dark background.

 While writing this I created several bug reports and pull requests.